anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Risk-and-Returns---the-Sharpe-Ratio.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="11.-Conclusion">11.
-Conclusion<a class="anchor-link" href="#11.-Conclusion"> </a></h2><p>Given the two Sharpe ratios, which investment should we go for?
+<h2 id="Conclusion">Conclusion<a class="anchor-link" href="#Conclusion"> </a></h2><p>Given the two Sharpe ratios, which investment should we go for?
 In 2016, Amazon had a Sharpe ratio twice as high as Facebook.
 This means that an investment in Amazon returned twice as much compared to the S&amp;P 500 for each unit of risk an investor would have assumed.
 In other words, in risk-adjusted terms, the investment in Amazon would have been more attractive.</p>
 <p>This difference was mostly driven by differences in return rather than risk between Amazon and Facebook.
 The risk of choosing Amazon over FB (as measured by the standard deviation) was only slightly higher so that the higher Sharpe ratio for Amazon ends up higher mainly due to the higher average daily returns for Amazon. </p>
 <p>When faced with investment alternatives that offer both different returns and risks, the Sharpe Ratio helps to make a decision by adjusting the returns by the differences in risk and allows an investor to compare investment opportunities on equal terms, that is, on an 'apples-to-apples' basis.</p>
 </div>